Tag Backups

 A backup file contains information about your tags and edited font families.
 It does not contain any font files, so if you need to transfer your library to another Mac make sure to migrate your fonts folders and create a backup.

-You can create a backup by choosing File > Export > Backup Tags… from the main menu.
-Or export a tag backup in Settings:
+> > from the main menu.
+Or export a tag backup in Settings:- Choose > from the main menu

-2. Click on the Library tab
+- Click on the Backup tab

-3. Click on Export Tags
+- Click on Export Backup

-4. Save the backup file in a place you can find back later
+- Save the backup file in a place you can find back later

 Restoring a backup